Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 \begin{coro}[Consistency of estimating the dimension of $\rcal$] Assume that the conditions of Theorem~\ref{thm:projection-concentration} hold and

 Then for a sufficiently large $n$, the dimension estimate $\hat{r}$ defined in \eqref{eq:r-selection} satisfies $\hat{r}=r$ with high probability. \end{coro}

-In Corollary~\ref{coro:r-consistency}, the condition \eqref{eq:same-scale} assumes that the average edge density of the random network is sufficiently large compared to $pK\log n$ and the singular value gap $1-\sigma_{r+1}$ is also sufficiently large.

-\subsection{The informative situation: small projection perturbation for parametric estimation}
+\subsection{The informative situation: small projection perturbation for parametric models}

-In the previous section, it is shown that if $A$ is used as $\hat{P}$ in Algorithm~\ref{algo:estimation-most-general}, the network degree is needed to grow faster than $\sqrt{n}$ for the small perturbation assumption to hold.
+In the previous section, it is shown that if $A$ is used as $\hat{P}$ in Algorithm~\ref{algo:estimation-most-general}, the network degree needs to grow faster than $\sqrt{n}$ for the small perturbation assumption to hold.
 In many cases, it may be reasonable to assume that $P$ satisfies certain structural conditions.
 Leveraging such additional information can provide a more accurate estimate of $P$ and, in turn, ensure the validity of inference for potentially much sparser networks.
 In this section, we investigate a few special cases for which the edge density requirement can be substantially relaxed, highlighting the benefit of knowing the correct model.

 The discussion begins with the stochastic block model (SBM) as the true network generating model.
 Specifically, assume that there exists a vector $g \in [K]^n$ specifying the community node labels and a symmetric matrix $B \in [0,1]^{K\times K}$ such that $P_{ij} = B_{g_ig_j}$.
-The SBM has been widely used to model community structures \citep{holland1983stochastic}, and its theoretical properties have been well-understood thanks to intensive research in recent years \citep{rohe2011spectral,zhao2012consistency,amini2013pseudo, lei2014consistency,jin2015fast,chin2015stochastic,le2017concentration, gao2015achieving,Abbe2017entrywise}.
-For more detail, refer to the review paper of \cite{abbe2017community}.
-Since the SBM is only used in this section to illustrate how the degree requirement can be relaxed, we will focus on the following specific configuration.
+The SBM has been widely used to model community structures \citep{holland1983stochastic}, and its theoretical properties have been well-understood thanks to intensive research in recent years .
+For more detail, refer to the review paper of \cite{abbe2017community} and the references therein.
+Since the SBM is used in this section only to illustrate how the degree requirement can be relaxed, we will focus on the following special configuration.

 \begin{ass}[Stochastic block model] Let $n_k$ be the number of nodes in the $k$th community.
-Assume that $(1-\xi)n/K \le n_k \le (1+\xi)n/K$ for some constant $\xi$ and all $1\le k\le K$.
+Assume that $(1-t)n/K \le n_k \le (1+t)n/K$ for some constant $t$ and all $1\le k\le K$.
 Moreover, assume that $B = \kappa_n B_0$, where $B_0 \in [0,1]^{K\times K}$ is a fixed matrix and $\kappa_n$ controls the dependence of network density on $n$ and $K=o(n^{1/4})$. \end{ass}

 Another example is the degree-corrected block model (DCBM) proposed by \cite{karrer2011stochastic}, which generalizes the SBM by allowing the degree heterogeneity of the nodes.
 Specifically, in addition to the SBM parameters, the model has a degree parameter $\nu \in \bR^n$ such that $P_{ij} = \nu_i\nu_jB_{g_ig_j}$.
 Notice that $\nu_i$ is only identifiable up to a scale so additional constraints are needed.
 The following simplified assumption is made about it.